Encryption at rest in Elastic Cloud: Bring your own key with Azure Key Vault

 create a key

 In your Azure Portal, view the key that you created.
-Navigate to the access control (IAM) settings for the key and grant the service principal the role Key Vault Crypto User.
+In the Access control (IAM) settings for the key, grant the service principal the role Key Vault Crypto User.

 key identifier